Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Reconstruction and Sampling Methods

 Using \eqref{eq:bayes-blind}, we generalize the \ac{VI} approach to the joint posterior $p(x,\bfr\sbar y)$ in the blind case.
 Under the non-restrictive assumption of independent priors $\log p(x,\bfr) = \log {\ptheta}(x) + \log p(\bfr)$, the derivation of the \ac{VI} objective \eqref{eq:variational-inference-loss2} easily generalizes to

 Note that the variational distribution $q_\phi$ is now the joint distribution of image and parameters.
-Depending on the forward model and dimensionality, the joint optimization problem can exhibit strong non-convexity and be computationally demanding.
-The problem can be provided with more structure by a standard mean-field assumption on the variational Bayesian posterior
+Depending on the forward model and dimensionality, the joint optimization problem can exhibit strong non-convexity and be computationally demanding. \rev Empirically, in preliminary experiments with optimizing $\chi,\rho$ jointly according to \eqref{eq:variational-inference-blind4}, we did not achieve any successful reconstructions.
+We therefore split the joint problem into sub-problems as follows. \nc The problem can be provided with more structure by a standard mean-field assumption on the variational Bayesian posterior

 where $\phi = (\chi, \rho)$, with $\chi$ encoding the image posterior and $\rho$ the latent parameter posterior.
-Note that this comes at the cost of less accurately representing the correlation of uncertainties in image and parameters in $q_\phi$, but is necessary to make the optimization feasible at scale.
-We note that a detailed analysis of this approximation is an important open question for future research, but is outside of the scope of this work.
+Note that this comes at the cost of less accurately representing the correlation of uncertainties in image and parameters in $q_\phi$, but is necessary to make the optimization feasible at scale. \rev Doing so also allows for higher flexibility; for instance, it lets us decouple the number of sequential optimization steps on $\rho$ and on $\chi$, a fact which we will practically make use of. \nc We note that a detailed analysis of this approximation is an important open question for future research, but is outside of the scope of this work.
 By inspecting the optimality conditions of $\min_\phi L(\phi) = \min_{\chi,\rho} L(\chi,\rho)$ with respect to $\chi$ and $\rho$ separately, under the mean-field assumption, the posterior marginals obey the optimality conditions \cite{Blei2017Variational}

 This motivates the following alternating updates of the image and parameter distributions

 The technique of learning a score model using training data applies only to the image prior ${\ptheta}(x)$, while the parameter prior $p(\bfr)$ depends on knowledge in the specific application.
 For instance, in our ptychography setup, $p(\bfr)$ could be chosen as a unimodal density (if we have an initial estimate of the measurement position, leading to a ``semi-blind'' problem) or constant (reflecting a uniform prior on the two-dimensional cell that the ptychographic measurements are restricted to, with no prior information imposed at all).